Taxation in New Zealand

-Taxes in New Zealand are collected at a national level by the Inland Revenue Department (IRD) on behalf of the New Zealand Government.
-National taxes are levied on personal and business income, and on the supply of goods and services.
-Capital gains tax applies in limited situations, such as the sale of some rental properties within 10 years of purchase.
-Some "gains" such as profits on the sale of patent rights are deemed to be income – income tax does apply to property transactions in certain circumstances, particularly speculation.
-There are currently no land taxes, but local property taxes (rates) are managed and collected by local authorities.
-Some goods and services carry a specific tax, referred to as an excise or a duty, such as alcohol excise or gaming duty.
+In New Zealand the Inland Revenue Department (IRD), a public service agency, collects taxes at a national level on behalf of the New Zealand Government.
+The state levies national taxes on personal and business income, and on the supply of goods and services.
+Capital-gains tax applies in limited situations, such as the sale of some rental properties within 10 years of purchase.
+Some "gains" such as profits on the sale of patent rights are taxed as income – income tax does apply to property transactions in certain circumstances, particularly speculation.
+As of 2026 there are no land taxes, but local property-taxes (rates) are managed and collected by local authorities.
+Some goods and services carry a specific tax, referred to as an excise or a duty, such as alcohol excise or gaming (gambling) duty.
 These are collected by a range of government agencies such as the New Zealand Customs Service.
 There is no social security (payroll) tax.

 New Zealand went through a major program of tax reform in the 1980s.
-The top marginal rate of income tax was reduced from 66% to 33% (changed to 39% in April 2000, 38% in April 2009, 33% on 1 October 2010 and back to 39% in April 2021) and corporate income tax rate from 48% to 28% (changed to 30% in 2008 and to 28% on 1 October 2010).
-Goods and services tax was introduced, initially at a rate of 10% (then 12.5% and now 15%, as of 1 October 2010).
+The top marginal rate of income tax reduced from 66% to 33% (changed to 39% in April 2000, to 38% in April 2009, to 33% on 1 October 2010 and back to 39% in April 2021) and corporate income-tax reduced from 48% to 28% (changed to 30% in 2008 and to 28% on 1 October 2010).
+Goods and services tax, introduced in 1986, initially applied at a rate of 10% (then 12.5% and now 15%, as of 1 October 2010).
 Land taxes were abolished in 1992.
+New Zealand lacks a tax on advertising.

 Tax reform continues in New Zealand.
 Issues include: